Graph Isomorphism Testing¶

 | T(8) vs Chang-2 | PASS | |

-| T(8) vs Chang-3 | FAIL | Identical \(K_4\)-neighbourhood structure |
+| T(8) vs Chang-3 | PASS | |

 Δ-DRESS¶

 Δ-DRESS breaks symmetry by running standard DRESS on each node-deleted subgraph \(G \setminus \{v\}\) for every \(v \in V\).
-The graph fingerprint is the sorted multiset of \(n\) converged edge-value vectors (one per deletion), compared by flattening and sorting without any summarisation.
+The graph fingerprint is the sorted multiset of \(n\) converged edge-value vectors (one per deletion), compared by flattening and sorting without any summarization.
 Unlike approaches that modify the DRESS iteration itself, Δ-DRESS runs unmodified DRESS on structurally altered graphs.
 The multiset of deletion fingerprints is directly analogous to the deck in the Kelly–Ulam reconstruction conjecture.
-All experiments below use sorted multiset comparison (no fingerprint summarisation).
+All experiments below use sorted multiset comparison (no fingerprint summarization).

 | Graph / Pair | Result | Notes |